#EndSARS: Shoprite to reopen Lekki outlet after 16 months - New Telegraph

 Amusan said the reopening of the store at Circle Mall was an indication of the company’s commitment to growing the Nigerian economy, adding that RNSL would continue to expand its operations across the 11 states and the Federal Capital Territory (FCT).

 “We’re excited to be reopening after a long hiatus.
-We have had tremendous support and we are looking forward to once again opening our doors to our customers in the Jakande, Lekki area and its environs,” Amusan said.
+We have had tremendous support and we are looking forward to once again opening our doors to our customers in the Jakande, Lekki area and its environs.

 “We are also exploring opportunities to partner with more local farmers and small business owners to optimise agribusiness across Nigeria to considerably increase agricultural yield in the country,” he said.

-The RSNL chairman also said there were plans to “open new stores in Kaduna, Port Harcourt, Benin and Jos as part of its expansion plans.”
+The RSNL chairman added there were plans to “open new stores in Kaduna, Port Harcourt, Benin and Jos as part of its expansion plans.”

 However, Amusan explained that the Maryland store of Shoprite would now be closed — coming months after Ketron Investment Limited, a subsidiary of Persianas Investment Limited, which is owned by Amusan, completed the acquisition of Shoprite’s operations in the country.